Appointing a building surveyor

 A registered building surveyor is authorised to:

-- issue building, occupancy permits and certificate of final inspection
+- Issue building and occupancy permits, and certificates of final inspection

-- serve Direction to Fix non-compliant building work
+- Serve Direction to Fix non-compliant building work, and

 Appointing a building surveyor